luochenghai2024-netizen/Old-Device-Revival/README.md

 ## Credits & Thanks

-This ROM is built on the following open-source projects, and I would like to express my sincere gratitude to them:
+This ROM is built upon the ideas of the following open-source projects and some platform developers.
+I would like to express my sincere gratitude to them:

 * **[Treble_experimentations](https://github.com/phhusson/treble_experimentations)** - @phhusson